mkaboldy/woocommerce-rent-payment/README.md

 3. Configure the plugin settings in WP-Admin/WooCommerce/Settings/Payments/Rent Payment

 ## Troubleshooting
 In plugin settings enable API logging.
-This will record the raw XML requests and responses and will to allow troubleshooting API connectivity problems.
+This will record the raw XML requests and responses to allow troubleshooting API connectivity problems.

 Don't use this in a production environment as it will store CC information locally.

 ## Version history

+### 0.8
+ - Improved filter for order status transition
+ - WooCommerce 3.4.5 compatibility verified

 ### 0.7
  - Added notice to the order emails if the card was not charged in sandbox mode